MilitaryTAG/.github/profile/README.md

 > [!NOTE]
 > Personally, to the cloaked, my door is always open, even when closed and locked, so there's no necessity to target metro-Atlanta when the named target is so easily reached.
 Had the CIA waited until successfully eliminating one or both of the Creator's two servants, which began over six years ago, before targeting others, many wonderful people would still be alive today.
 Our missions always prioritize protecting and nurturing life, and we are never terminated before our tasks are fulfilled.
 The Creator recognizes that the continuity of the human race, including you and your loved ones, hinges on it.

+## Risk of Death
+> [!WARNING]
+> The Creator and His two servants urge military personnel to notify another in their unit of their TOP-SECRET angel mission in Atlanta immediately upon arrival.

+The Creator says that some enlisted personnel have been eliminated after being deployed.
+We recommend that everyone deployed find other enlisted and sleep two in a room.
+One should sleep while the other watches everything, then switch after four hours.

+The following places are routinely used by the government and CIA:
+* Motel 6 - Decatur (2572 Candler Road)
+* Legacy at Riverdale
+     - Name change possible, its referred to by many different name by "company men."
+     - Located behind Chick-fil-A Dwarf House on GA-85 in Riverdale, Georgia.
+* Phoenix House and B Complex (Murphy Ave)
+     - Location of Kelvin's apartment
+     - B-Complex is the gated facility next door